 - ten (10) points are for maintenance funds to support the applicant and any dependants in the UK.

-How to meet the Tier 1 entrepreneur investment funds req?
+Tier 1 entrepreneur investment funds requirements

 Those who apply under the Tier 1 (Entrepreneur) category must demonstrate that they have access to £200,000 which they will invest in one or more businesses in the UK.
 The funding must be held in one or more regulated financial institutions, must be disposable in the UK, and must have been held by the migrant for at least 90 days unless it is being provided by a third party.